incubyte/incubyte.github.io/content/blog/earning-confidence-through-craft.md

 - **Unified Design Language & Asset Management:** A centralized repository for core design assets (e.g., icons) was created, ensuring consistent branding and faster, error-free development across the new UI ecosystem.

-- **Elevated Code Quality & Collaborative Standards:** We began with close collaboration to understand existing PR review standards, documenting them into clear offshore-friendly guidelines.
-This helped build trust and consistency, enabling a gradual shift of review responsibilities to senior offshore engineers.
-As a result of these efforts, cycle time reduced by 51% over a period of 4 months, and code review time decreased by 55%.
+- **Elevated Code Quality & Collaborative Standards:** Through a collaborative effort between onshore and offshore teams, we streamlined the pull request (PR) review process by first documenting existing review standards into clear, offshore-friendly guidelines.
+This alignment fostered trust, improved review quality, and enabled senior offshore engineers to gradually take on more review responsibilities.
+The result was a significant reduction in PR review time, which played a pivotal role in decreasing overall cycle time by 51% over just four months.

-- **Standardized Code Integration Practices:** Best practices for version control were enforced to maintain a clean history and support parallel development across streams.
+- **Standardized Code Integration Practices:** Best practices for version control were exercised to maintain a clean history and support parallel development across streams.

 - **Proactive Quality Assurance for IA:** Regression test cases were proactively documented for components impacted by the information architecture transformation, mitigating risks in future rollouts.